vijaynalawade/TCI-Hackathon/README.md

 ElastiCache Palette
-ElastiCache (JMS) is a specification about data storage in memory of applications in a Java environment.
+ElastiCache is a specification about in memory data storage of applications in a Java environment.
 The ElastiCache palette is used to set, get and delete data in a process.
 It uses AWS(memcache) as a datastore.
 For more information about AWS ElastiCache adn its configuration.
 Please refer to: https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.html